 All Preferred Shares outstanding on the Maturity Date will be redeemed by the Company on such date.
-The redemption price payable by the Company for a Preferred Share on that date will be equal to the lesser of (a) \$10.00, plus any accrued and unpaid distributions thereon and (b) the NAV of the Company on that date divided by the total number of Preferred Shares then outstanding.
+The redemption price payable by the Company for a Preferred Share on that date will be equal to the lesser of (a) \$10.00, plus any accrued and unpaid distributions thereon and (b) the NAV of the Company on that date divided by the total number of Preferred Shares (and any preferred shares of any other class so designated by the Company) then outstanding.
 Notice of redemption will be given to CDS Participants holding Preferred Shares on behalf of the beneficial owners thereof at least 30 days prior to the Maturity Date.

 All Class A Shares outstanding on the Maturity Date will be redeemed by the Company on such date.
-The redemption price payable by the Company for a Class A Share on that date will be equal to the greater of (a) the NAV per Unit determined on that date minus the sum of \$10.00 plus any accrued and unpaid distributions on a Preferred Share, and (b) nil.
+The redemption price payable by the Company for a Class A Share on that date will be equal to the greater of (a) the NAV per Unit on that date minus the sum of \$10.00 plus any accrued and unpaid distributions on a Preferred Share, and (b) nil.
 Notice of redemption will be given to CDS Participants holding Class A Shares on behalf of the beneficial owners thereof at least 30 days prior to the Maturity Date.